YukiAtsusaka/logical/README.md

 ## `plot.redistrict`: (3) Visualize the Degree of Potential Vote Dilution

 Building upon (2), one can also visualize the degree of potential vote dilution via "packing" of minority voters.
-For this option, one only needs to input a percentage point as an additional argument
+For this option, one only needs to input a percentage point as an additional argument "C".
+Suppose that a district plan that one examines have 75% minority voters and she wants to know how many minority voters the district has beyond what is sufficient to elect a minority candidate with a probability of 0.8 and higher.

 ```r